AshIsbitt/DevOpsCheatSheets/docker.md

 `docker rmi <imageName>` - remove an image
 `docker pull <image>` to download an image from the server
-    - If you do `docker run` without the image downloaded, it'll also run `docker pull` first
+    - If you do `docker run` without the image downloaded, it'll also run `docker pull` first `docker inspect <container>` will return all the details about a container in JSON format - this gives much more infromation than `docker ps` does
+`docker logs <container>` will give you all the logs from when a container ran, even if it's run in detatched mode.

 Containers aren't meant to run an entire OS, even though there are OS images to download. runnign `docker run ubuntu` will generally close after a second
 `docker run ubuntu sleep 100` - you can run a command in the container through the docker run